 The captivating fusion of fashion and film was recently celebrated in the inaugural Mercedes-Benz Bokeh South Africa International Fashion Film Festival in Cape Town.

-The initiative brought together the most talented artists, filmmakers and designers in the industry and afforded them the opportunity to showcase their cinematic take on the extraordinary world of high-end fashion.
+The initiative brought together the most talented artists, filmmakers, and designers in the industry and afforded them the opportunity to showcase their cinematic take on the extraordinary world of high-end fashion.

 The festival included several designers showcasing their unique collections featured in the motion picture affording the audience to connect with the film on an emotional level, further personifying the brand.

-“With a keen focus on further development of local talents in both fashion and film, Fashion One is thrilled to bring creative ideas that represent Africa to our worldwide audience.
+“With a keen focus on the further development of local talents in both fashion and film, Fashion One is thrilled to bring creative ideas that represent Africa to our worldwide audience.
 Viewers are now able to enjoy the essence of African designs not just in runways but also through fashion films.
-Cape Town, as the creative hub of sub Saharan Africa, was the perfect city to host a fashion film festival and showcase creativity within Africa and the region as well.
+Cape Town, as the creative hub of sub-Saharan Africa, was the perfect city to host a fashion film festival and showcase creativity within Africa and the region as well.
 Hence, we are looking forward to continuing our partnership with Bokeh Fashion Film Festival,” said Ashley Jordan, CEO of Fashion One at the event.

 Besides indulging in beautiful Fashion Films, visitors had an opportunity to shop at pop-up stores from Cape Town Fashion Council designers.
 “The collaboration between film and fashion is a fantastic new platform for designers to showcase their collections.
 This is the new fashion week,” said Bryan Ramkilawan, Cape Town Fashion Council CEO.

-The hugely successful event was a one-stop shop for the latest in top South African fashion with designers like David Tlale, Gavin Rajah, Milq and Honey, Label Collections, Jo Carlin, Selfie, Spilt Milk Designs, CSquared, Lara Klawikowski, Shirt & Co, Jagadi Couture and Hannah Collection showcasing their works.
+The hugely successful event was a one-stop-shop for the latest in top South African fashion with designers like David Tlale, Gavin Rajah, Milq and Honey, Label Collections, Jo Carlin, Selfie, Spilt Milk Designs, CSquared, Lara Klawikowski, Shirt & Co, Jagadi Couture and Hannah Collection showcasing their works.